OgeHub/user-management-api/README.md

 1. Start the MongoDB server
    Make sure you have a MongoDB server running on your local machine if you are running locally and provide the appropriate MongoDB URI in the .env file.

-2. Start Application in Development mode
+2. Start the Application in Development mode

 ```sh
 npm run dev